Scholarship Application — Free Education Template - Poper

 Certification & E-Sign

-Applicants sign a certification line confirming the information is true.
-Every submission is timestamped for your records and audit trail.
+Applicants sign a certification line confirming the information is true before they submit.

 Personal Statement Built In

-A dedicated long-text field for the personal statement with a character counter — no more pasting essays into cramped text boxes.
+A dedicated long-text field gives applicants enough room for their personal statement without forcing them into cramped text boxes.

 Activities & References Captured